Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/properties/display.rst

 Clip Display
 ************

-This pop-over contains display settings related on editor itself.
+This pop-over contains display settings related to editor itself.

 Channels
    The R, G, B toggles control the color channels used for frame preview.